Arch Linux is a general-purpose rolling release Linux distribution that is very popular among DIY enthusiasts and hardcore Linux users.

 genfstab -U /mnt >> /mnt/etc/fstab

-Now generate the locale config in /etc directory file using the commands below:
+Now generate the locale config in the /etc directory file using the below commands one by one:

 locale-gen echo LANG=en_GB.UTF-8 > /etc/locale.conf export LANG=en_GB.UTF-8

 Both locale and timezone settings can be changed later on as well when you are using your Arch Linux system.

 Create a /etc/hostname file and add the hostname entry to this file.
 Hostname is basically the name of your computer on the network.